isomerpages/moe-woodgrovesec/_prospective-students/Direct School Admission (DSA) to Woodgrove Secondary School 2022.md

 permalink: /prospective-students/direct-school-admission-dsa-to-woodgrove-secondary-school-2022/
 description: ""
 ---
-Woodgrove Secondary School is offering DSA in the two areas below for admission to Secondary 1 2023.
+Woodgrove Secondary School is offering DSA in the two areas below for admission to Secondary 1.

-**<u>Talent Area 1: Community Youth Leadership (Girls and Boys)</u>**
+Talent Area 1: Community Youth Leadership (Girls and Boys)

-The Community & Youth Leadership (CYL) programme envisions every Woodgrover to be a thoughtful leader.
+The Community Youth Leadership (CYL) programme envisions every Woodgrover as a future-ready learner and thoughtful leader.
 The programme aims to develop Woodgrovers to be compassionate leaders with the passion to serve.
-DSA students will be automatically enrolled into the school’s Student Leadership Development Programme.
-Students will access a wide variety of opportunities, including opportunities to lead the student body and hone their leadership skills.
+CYL offers two main platforms to develop and hone students’ leadership traits – the Student Leadership Development (SLD) Programme and the Values-in-Action (VIA) Programme.
+DSA students will automatically be enrolled into the school’s Student Leadership Development Programme, where they will be provided with a wide variety of opportunities and platforms to carry out student-initiated projects to lead the student body and hone their leadership skills through school events, as well as contribute to the community through our Values-in-Action (VIA) programme.

-For more information about Woodgrove Secondary School’s LLP, please refer to this [link](https://woodgrovesec.moe.edu.sg/curriculum/learning-for-life-programme-llp).

 <style>
 img {
   display: block;